-Dominate opponents with some of the characters in Team Fortress 2, and they will deliver examples of these:
+- Dominate opponents with some of the characters, and they will deliver examples of these:

-Spy: I'm looking at your X-ray!
-And I'm afraid you SUCK!
+I'm looking at your x-ray, and I'm afraid you SUCK!
+Spy Dominating Demoman:

-Spy: Here's what I have that you don't!
-A functioning liver, depth perception, and a pulse!
+Here's what I have that you don't: a functioning liver, depth perception, and a pulse

-You're making this so easy.
-I'm actually getting worse.
+You're making this so easy, I'm actually getting worse

-From the first game, Sylvia gives Travis another one right before the Rank 1 fight.
+- From No More Heroes, Sylvia gives Travis another one right before the Rank 1 fight.

 "Now be honest.
 Did you really think I would let you do me if you hit number one?
 You really are an idiot, aren't you, Travis?
 Come back to reality!
 I mean, look at yourself!
 You are a dopy, otaku assassin.
 The bottom of the barrel.
 No woman would be caught dead with you... unless she was a desperate bitch!
 Where in the world could you find a woman who could fall in love with someone like you?"

-Paragon Shepard gives an awesome one to the annoying reporter, Al-Jilani, when she accuses him/her of not respecting the sacrifice s/he had humans make in the battle of the Citadel.
+- Paragon Shepard gives one to the annoying reporter, Al-Jilani, when she accuses him/her of not respecting the sacrifice s/he had humans make in the battle of the Citadel.

 You told me that David volunteered.
 I saw his memories.
 He begged you not to do this.
 Who gave you the right to play god?
 I saw enough of your atrocities to know your brother will never be free of it.
 David's coming with me.
 You even think about coming after him and this bullet will be waiting for you.